 And there will be problems and challenges that must be overcome to make sure the project is delivered on time and on budget, to mitigate that risk to the owner, and to the other stakeholders.

 Risk allocation is a fundamental consideration in construction projects.
 Usually, parties will seek to include provisions that limit and distribute their respective risks, duties, responsibilities and liabilities.
 But ultimately the burden of risk falls on the project owner.

-Therefore it's vital that the project owner does all in their power to avoid and overcome the common problems that happen in any job.
+Therefore it’s vital that the project owner does all in their power to avoid and overcome the common problems that happen in any job.
 If challenges are not met, they lead to delays, over-runs and increased costs.
-They can mean reduced quality of work, which can affect the operation of a building through its life-cycle and could see spiraling costs and negative PR for the owner.
+They can mean reduced quality of work, which can affect the operation of a building through its life-cycle and could see spiralling costs and negative PR for the owner.

 Project owners must meet all challenges head-on to deliver a top-quality, safe and profitable project.

 The owner of a construction project is often the only non-technical construction professional involved.
 In this case, it is critical for the owner to understand what their role in the process is.

 An owner’s task list includes (but is not limited to): providing financing for the project, providing site surveys, securing and paying for easements, warranting the plans and specifications, warranting furnished materials, disclosing superior knowledge, acting on clarifications and changes, interpreting the documents, hiring and co-operating with the contractor, potentially interacting with various governmental bodies and real estate professionals to sell the finished project and/or title companies to facilitate the sales.